rrcobb/crafting-interpreters/README.md

 To keep things simpler, we’re omitting fallthrough and break statements.
 Each case automatically jumps to the end of the switch statement after its statements are done.

+- I'm modifying the grammar a little (I think) -- the cases have `statement*`, but I'm justing doing `statement;` instead.
+I think it's nicer for these to either go in blocks or be just one line, so I'm happier with that restriction than with 'floating multiple cases'.
+- add a bunch of tokens to the scanner and the logic to match them
+- then... do some compiling, and careful thinking about the stack and how the jumps should go

+completed!

+The stack management for the jumps and the cases was annoying.
+There's also a weird thing where I have to keep track of the number of cases and the pointers to all the jumps that need to be patched; it's a bit of a headache and I used a fixed-sized array to hack around it, so the switch statements end up with a max number of cases.

 2. In jlox, we had a challenge to add support for break statements.
 This time, let’s do continue:

 ```